 3. Providence Engraving Pet ID Tag

-This tag is crafted from lightweight aluminum, making it a comfortable option for puppies who are new to wearing collars.
-The anodized finish gives it a smooth feel and comes in a variety of shapes and colors, letting you match your pet’s personality.
+Crafted from lightweight aluminum, this tag is a comfortable choice for dogs new to wearing collars.
+The anodized finish feels smooth and comes in a range of shapes and colors, letting you match your dog's personality.
 The engraved lettering is easy to read and holds up to daily use, while the included split ring makes attachment simple.

 What We Like: